 After Ema goes to bed that night, Futo enters her room and says, “I’m not going to be family with you.
 You’re mine.
 I gave you your chance.
 This is your fault, Sis.”
 He works at unbuttoning the buttons on her nightshirt, but doesn’t go any further.
 He complains about it being too hot and leaves.
 The writers had me going on that one.
 With how he’s acted in recent episodes, I thought for sure Futo was going to take things further than he did.
 I’m glad he didn’t, though.

 The next morning, Ema goes exploring around the vacation home and slips on a log.
 Fortunately, Subaru is there to catch her, so she doesn’t fall.
-Subaru and Ema have a very important conversation during this scene, and the audience learns what Subaru’s phone conversation at the beginning of the episode is all about.
+Subaru and Ema have a very important conversation during this scene, and the audience learns what Subaru’s phone conversation at the beginning of the episode was all about.

 It was kind of interesting to see Hikaru play a bigger role in this episode than he had previously.
 On the way up to the festival, Hikaru makes comments that almost make it seem like he knows about things that took place that he shouldn’t have known about.
 There’s also a bit at the end of the episode where he’s on the computer, and he’s working on a spreadsheet labeled as, “Brothers Conflict.”
-There are 13 rows with numbers in several columns going across; he explains to Wataru that those numbers are of the odds, but Wataru doesn’t understand what he means.
+There are 13 rows with numbers in several columns going across.
+He explains to Wataru that those numbers are of the odds, but Wataru doesn’t understand what he means.
 If this piece is to be believed, it seems like Hikaru has been observing his brothers and keeping score.
 And isn’t he a writer?
 Perhaps he’s gathering data to use to write his next book?
-It’s also interesting to note that Hikaru is one of the few brothers to not hit on Ema in any way, shape, or form; he does seem to be playing a role of an observer.
+It’s also interesting to note that Hikaru is one of the few brothers to not hit on Ema in any way, shape, or form.
+He does seem to be playing a role of an observer.

 At this point, there’s only two more episodes of Brothers Conflict remaining for the Summer 2013 season.
 I’m curious to watch over the next couple of weeks to see what the writers will end up doing for these remaining two episodes.